N. Bongkhao Konyak

 N. Bongkhao Konyak is a politician from Nagaland.
-He was elected to the Nagaland Legislative Assembly in 2018 from Tobu Assembly constituency as a candidate of Naga People's Front.
+He was elected to the Nagaland Legislative Assembly in 2018 from Tobu Assembly constituency as a candidate of the Naga People's Front.
 He was appointed Advisor for the Department of Under Developed Areas (DUDA) in the Fourth Neiphiu Rio ministry.

-Bongkhao did his B.A. at St. Joseph's College, Jakhama and later completed his M.A. in Part-II Political Science from University of Delhi in 1999.
+Bongkhao did his B.A. at St. Joseph's College, Jakhama and later completed his M.A. in Part-II Political Science from the University of Delhi in 1999.